luyongming2018-sustech/2D-tti-eikonal/README.md

 #Calculating traveltimes in 2D general tilted transversely isotropic media using fast sweeping method
 luym@sustech.edu.cn

-#### Description
+2D-TTI-Eikonal: Calculating Traveltimes in 2D General Tilted Transversely Isotropic Media Using the Fast Sweeping Method Introduction
+This module is designed to calculate traveltimes for different wave modes (qP, qSV, and qSH) in 2D general tilted transversely isotropic (TTI) media.
+The fast sweeping method is employed to ensure computational efficiency and accuracy, making this tool suitable for geophysical applications that require precise traveltime computations in complex anisotropic media.

+Wave Mode Calculation
-{**Traveltime calculations for three wave modes*}
+The module supports three wave modes:

-1. We take the qP wave as an quick-test example.
-First, cd /2D_tti_eikonal_qp.
+1.qP Wave Mode:
+To calculate traveltimes for the qP wave, navigate to the 2D_tti_eikonal_qp directory: cd /2D_tti_eikonal_qp
+Run the calculation following the steps outlined below.

+2.qSV Wave Mode:
-  If you calculte qSV and qSH wave traveltime, cd /2D_tti_eikonal_qsv or cd /2D_tti_eikonal_qsh;
+For qSV wave traveltimes, navigate to the 2D_tti_eikonal_qsv directory: cd /2D_tti_eikonal_qsv
+Ensure that the parameter file is copied to the corresponding directory: cp para /2D_tti_eikonal_qsv/
+Continue with the steps for running the calculation.

+3.qSH Wave Mode:
+To calculate qSH wave traveltimes, navigate to the 2D_tti_eikonal_qsh directory: cd /2D_tti_eikonal_qsh
-  you need to copy the file para to /2D_tti_eikonal_qsv and /2D_tti_eikonal_qsh.
+Again, copy the parameter file to the directory: cp para /2D_tti_eikonal_qsh/
-2. cd /src, make
+Follow the remaining steps to compute the traveltimes.
+Running the Simulation

+Compile the Source Code:
+First, navigate to the source directory: cd /src
+Compile the source code using the make command: make
+This will generate the executable file necessary to run the traveltime calculation.
+Execute the Traveltime Calculation:
+Run the traveltime computation by executing the following command:
-3. run: ./travel
+./travel

+The output will be generated in the form of data files that contain the calculated traveltimes.
+Visualizing the Results:

-4. obtaining the traveltime results in data file, you can use xcontour or matlab to plot the traveltime.
+To visualize the traveltime results, you can use xcontour or MATLAB.
+These tools allow for the plotting of the traveltime data, enabling you to analyze the results graphically.
+Modifying the Velocity Model

-If you change the vel model, put the parameters into para file.
+If you need to change the velocity model parameters:

-Then cd src file and change the corresponding model_parameter.dat
+Update the Parameter File:

+Modify the para file with the desired parameters for your new velocity model.
+Update the Model Parameter File:

+Navigate to the src directory: cd /src
+Modify the model_parameter.dat file to reflect the new model settings.
+Recompile and Rerun:

+After making the necessary changes, recompile the source code by running make in the src directory, then execute the traveltime calculation as described above.
+This workflow allows for flexibility in testing different wave modes and velocity models, making it a versatile tool for traveltime computation in 2D TTI media.